-- 50. The assessment of professional competence may be based on an assessment of the substantial equivalence of the regulation concerning professional competence requirements in the third country, and the assessment may be facilitated by cooperating with the competent supervisory authority in the third country, if: - the acquirer is a natural or legal person already considered to be 'of good repute' in his capacity as significant shareholder of another financial institution supervised by a competent supervisor in a third country; - the acquirer is a natural person who already directs the business of the same or another financial institution supervised by a competent supervisor in a third country; or - the acquirer is a legal person regulated and supervised as a financial institution by a competent supervisor in a third country.
+- 47. The assessment of professional competence may be based on an assessment of the substantial equivalence of the regulation concerning professional competence requirements in the third country, and the assessment may be facilitated by cooperating with the competent supervisory authority in the third country, if: - the acquirer is a natural or legal person already considered to be 'of good repute' in his capacity as significant shareholder of another financial institution supervised by a competent supervisor in a third country; - the acquirer is a natural person already holding a post of manager or director of the same or another financial institution supervised by a competent supervisor in a third country; or - the acquirer is a legal person regulated and supervised as a financial institution by a competent supervisor in a third country.

-10 The word "generally" in this sentence reflects the fact that, just because an acquirer has been judged competent to control (for example) a small firm providing financial advice, it does not necessarily mean that it is competent to control a more significant firm such as a large bank.
+9 The word "generally" in this sentence reflects the fact that, just because an acquirer has been judged competent to control (for example) a small firm providing financial advice, it does not necessarily mean that he is competent to control a more significant firm such as a large bank).
 Moreover, the relevance of the previous assessment by the other supervisor must be considered in the light of any new or revised evidence that could cast doubt on the acquirer's competence.